Top 15 Nebraska USA Events and Festivals

 For more information about the Crane Watch Festival in Kearney visit:

 Nebraska City, Nebraska

-Celebrated each year on the last Friday in April, every state has their own Arbor Day, a celebration of tree planters around the world that encourages tree planting and care.
+One of the top 15 Nebraska events and festivals, celebrated each year on the last Friday in April, every state has their own Arbor Day, a celebration of tree planters around the world that encourages tree planting and care.
 It is a celebration that is particularly important to Nebraska because the event originated in Nebraska where it was founded by J Sterling Morton in 1872.
 Citywide, the event includes children's activities and live entertainment, a Family Fun Festival at Wildwood Historic Center, a parade and a 5K trail run.